Malmö District Court: Activities

 Malmö District Court has around 170 employees, divided into four divisions, a service office, administration and security staff.
 Three departments deal with criminal and civil cases.
 In addition to these, there is a special criminal division that deals with more extensive criminal cases.
 An investigation by the Swedish National Courts Administration in 2012 found that Malmö District Court was one of the six courts in the country that needed increased security checks following an increase in violence, threats and seized weapons on the premises.
 The court has since introduced permanent access controls similar to those at airports.

 The district court also has premises in the legal center built next to the police station on Porslinsgatan in Malmö.
 This includes the district court's large security room where witnesses and plaintiffs do not have to meet the defendant or his relatives in public areas and where escape attempts are greatly hampered.
 The Malmö legal center, together with a facility in Stockholm, has the highest level of security in the country.

 The Building

 Malmö's new court is not only the largest court in the Nordic region, but also one of Sweden's largest and most complex office interiors with a total of 30,000 sqm.
 The building has 14 floors and some 40 courtrooms with associated public areas, office areas with about 700 workplaces, meeting rooms and dining rooms.
-It was designed by White Arkitekter and completed in 2023.
+It was designed by Henning Larsen Architects.
+White Arkitekter completed the interior project.
+Completed in 2023.